navh/postal-parser/README.md

 Currently, our solution is not scalable since the we have not been able to successfully parallelize the model training on the GCP cluster.

+### Steps for training the model
+ 1. Create cluster using create_clusters.sh
+ 2. Create graph for the model using the [notebook.](https://github.com/Beaver-2020/postal-parser/blob/master/training/create_graph.ipynb) and save it to the GS bucket.
+ 3. Submit pyspark job using submit_pyspark_job.sh with the specified graph path.
+ 4. Optimize the model based on the results.
+ 5. Test on HSBC data and repeat the process with randomized data.